250th Commemorative Conference

 - Key figures, events, and documents of the Founding era

-- The global context and impact of America’s Founding
+- The global context and influence of America’s founding principles

-- The Founding’s influence on contemporary debates in politics, law, and society
+- Connections between historical insights and contemporary debates in politics, law, and society

 Additional Information